Battle of Manzikert (1915): Aftermath

 The Russian army in Malazgirt was outnumbered 3-1 by the Ottoman army.
 Realizing that if the Ottomans attacked, his army would be destroyed, Yudenich ordered a retreat.
 The Russians retreated from Malazgirt, and the entire Van region as well.
 This left the city of Van open to an Ottoman attack, and the Ottomans captured the city on August 22.
 However, Malazgirt was re-captured by the Russians after the Ottomans were defeated at the Battle of Kara Killisse.
 Yudenich quickly regrouped his forces, fired Oganovski, and launched a counter-offensive.
 Russian casualties were reported to be about 10,000.
 Malazgirt was recaptured but Yudenich did not have a force large enough to exploit the situation further.

 Effects on morale

-The morale of the Turkish leadership was lifted by the victory at Malazgirt and Abdulkerim Pasha was encouraged by his success to follow the Russians.
+The morale of the Turkish leadership was lifted by the victory at Malazgirt and Abdul Kerim Pasha was encouraged by his success to follow the Russians.
 However, in the following battle of Karakilise in August the Turks were defeated and this in turn raised Russian morale.